Interests

 Biography

-I am a geographer, and I remain puzzled by ‘geo-graphy’ as a form of earthly or oceanic writing.
-I received my PhD in Geography at Berkeley in 2000, after which I was a postdoctoral fellow in Anthropology and History at the Michigan Society of Fellows, at the University of Michigan (2000-03), a Lecturer (Assistant Professor) of Human Geography at the London School of Economics (2004-12), and an Associate Professor at the Centre for Indian Studies in Africa and the Department of Anthropology at the University of the Witwatersrand (Wits), South Africa (2013-16).
-I remain affiliated to the Wits Institute for Social and Economic Research (WiSER) and its project on Oceanic Humanities in the Global South.
+I am an interdisciplinary geographer, and I remain puzzled by ‘geography’ as earthly/oceanic writing.
+After finishing a PhD in Geography at Berkeley, I was a fellow at the Michigan Society of Fellows in Anthropology and History at the University of Michigan (2000-03), a Lecturer of Human Geography at the London School of Economics (2004-12), and an Associate Professor at the Centre for Indian Studies in Africa and the Department of Anthropology at the University of the Witwatersrand (Wits), South Africa (2013-16), where I remain affiliated to the Wits Institute for Social and Economic Research (WiSER).
+I was a fellow of the Stellenbosch Institute of Advanced Studies (STIAS) in 2023.
+I am currently co-director of the Program in Critical Theory.

 The broader, intertwined questions on which I invite collective reflection are: How might we stretch the planetary insights of the Black radical tradition?
 How might we imagine ‘geography’ as earthly or oceanic writing/inscription?
 And how might geography help expand a sense of spaciousness in our time of enclosure and of apparent transparency and immediacy?